OctopusDeploy/blog/blog/2019-11/database-rollbacks-pitfalls/index.md

 Database deployments are often the riskiest part of a deployment.
 Is it possible to reduce that risk?

 I think back to all the production deployments I’ve done that included databases.
-The stress level was non-existent when the changes were staged hours or days before .
+The stress level was non-existent when the changes were staged hours or days before.
 That gave us time to verify the changes during working hours.
 The code was still deployed during the deployment window.
 Deploying code typically went very quickly.
 The verification during the deployment window was much quicker as the majority of it had already been done.

 That’s only possible when the database changes are backward compatible, and that takes a great deal of discipline.
 For details on how backward-compatible database changes should be made, see my article on [Blue/Green Database Deployments](https://octopus.com/blog/databases-with-blue-green-deployments).
 That example is a bit extreme, but I would argue that the time spent on it was worth it.